josehpena/findYourCaterer/notes.md

 # Should return type 2 when the budget and people sended are 20 and 1 respectively OK
 # Should return type 3 when the budget and people sended are 30 and 1 respectively
+# should return type 3 taking into account a 20% discount when the number of people is equal to or greater than 60